 The mission of the Red River Regional Dispatch Center is to enhance the quality of life of every person in Cass County, ND and Clay County, MN by receiving and processing 9-1-1 emergency and non-emergency calls and by dispatching police, fire and emergency medical response units in a prompt, efficient, courteous and professional manner; to help save lives, protect property, and assist the public making safer communities in which to live, work, and visit.

-Ms. Phillippi has over 30 years of Public Safety Communications experience.
+Ms. Phillippi has over 34 years of Public Safety Communications experience.
 She started her career in Moorhead/Clay County, MN in 1988 as a Communications Operator.
 In 2002, when the Fargo/Cass, ND and Moorhead/Clay, MN dispatch centers consolidated she was promoted to Shift Supervisor.
 She was promoted to Assistant Director in 2010.
-Ms. Phillippi was named Director in April 2015.
+Ms. Phillippi has served as Director since April 2015.

 Amanda Glasoe is the Assistant Director for Red River Regional Dispatch Center (RRRDC) located in Fargo, ND.
 Red River Regional Dispatch serves police, fire, and EMS agencies in Cass County, ND and Clay County, MN.
 RRRDC is a consolidated center, the first of its kind serving jurisdictions in two different states.